 WHAT ARE PREBIOTICS?

-Prebiotics nourish certain probiotic bacteria.
+Prebiotics may be small, but they are important to nourish certain probiotic bacteria.
+Probiotics naturally exist in your digestive track already.
+Instead of adding more hungry probiotics to your gut, feed the ones you already have!
 This may help support gut health and promote overall health by:

-Natural food sources like green bananas and onions also contain prebiotics, but usually in small amounts.
+Sure, there are natural food sources like green bananas and onions that also contain prebiotics, but usually in small traces.
 You’d have to eat at least 15 green bananas to get an effective dose of prebiotic!

-Or... you could have one can of Wonder Drink Prebiotic Kombucha: Zesty, fun, and functional, with only 10 grams of sugar in each 12 oz. can.
-Go ahead and #TasteTheGoodness... your gut will thank you!
+We made it simple and convenient, saving you from eating bananas all day long.
+One can of Wonder Drink Prebiotic-packed Kombucha is zesty, fun and functional, with only 10 grams of sugar in each 12 oz. can.
+Your gut will thank you!
+Happy gut.
+Happy life.

 PREBIOTIC KOMBUCHA – YOUR GUT’S BEST FRIEND

 We wanted to make a kombucha that had a little something extra, a gift of goodness for your good, live gut bacteria.
-So, we made the first and only Prebiotic Kombucha using prebiotics from an organic plant fiber called xylo-oligosaccharides.
-“Xylo” selectively nourishes good bacteria (more specifically Bifidobacterium species).
-Other prebiotics and dietary fibers break down in kombucha, may have side effects, require consumption in large doses, and can promote the growth of unwanted bacteria.
+We created the first and only Prebiotic Kombucha using prebiotics from an organic plant fiber called xylo-oligosaccharides (XOS).
+XOS selectively nourishes good bacteria without promoting the growth of unwanted bacteria.
+Unlike some other prebiotics and dietary fibers, XOS does not cause side effects and does not require consumption in large doses.

 PREBIOTICS VS PROBIOTICS